 The Pathway Scholars Program application process is executed through AMP, an application platform.
+The application link is available on the homepage of the Pathway Scholars Program.
 The Office of Admissions and Recruitment will notify the applicant when their completed application has been received.

 Note: We are unable to grant extensions for those that miss the deadlines.